scottberke/algorithms/algorithms/sorting/sorting.md

 Memory: O(n*k)

 ### Description:
 Bucket sort is another divide and conquer sort.
-It works by putting the array into a series of buckets distributed in the range of the data and then sorts the buckets before recombinding them.
+It works by putting the array into a series of buckets distributed in the range of the data and then sorts the buckets before recombining them.
 This sort works best when you have a uniformly distributed data set

 ### Use Cases:
 - Good for data like sorting people based on age when the values are uniformly distributed

 ### Steps:
 1. Get max value and length from array being sorted
-2. Create an array of buckets thats the lenght of the array being sorted
+2. Create an array of buckets thats the length of the array being sorted
 3. Iterate through the array being sorted
 4. Place values into buckets corresponding to the value * array length / max value + 1
 5. Sort each of the buckets with any sorting algorithm